idgstone/myfin-/DEVOPS_IMPLEMENTATION_SUMMARY.md

 ## Executive Summary

-Designed and implemented a **production-grade cloud infrastructure** for MyFin Budget application following **Google Cloud, AWS, and Netflix's DevOps best practices**.
-The solution demonstrates:
+Designed and implemented a **production-grade cloud infrastructure** for MyFin Budget application

 - ✅ **99.9% uptime architecture** with automatic pod recovery (< 10s)
 - ✅ **Zero-downtime deployments** using rolling updates